AndyMc3000/lawn-genie-ci-milestone-4/README.md

 #### Interaction Design: ####

 Interaction design is defined as the "..development of application flows to facilitate user tasks, defining how the user interacts with site functionality".
-Inline with this principle, the pages were designed as follows;
+Inline with this principle, the site pages and navigation were designed as follows;

+* ##### THe Navigation Bar #####
+  * All pages should have acces to the same navigation bar.
+  * The Navigation bar will contain individual links to all Product Category pages.
+  * The Navigation bar will contain a link to the Blog.
+  * The Naviagtion bar should also have a search box which when used should initiate a search of all product names and all product descriptions.
+A search should return a page listing all the products which are relevant to the search criteria.
+  * The Navigation bar shoud,also include a link to 'My Account'.
+When clicked this link/icon should reveal a dropdown of link options for the User.
+The options should be relevant to the User type, i.e.; A non-logged in user, A resgistered/logged-in user, and a Site Admin user.
+A non-logged-in User should see; Login and Registration page link options.
+A registered and logged-in user should see link options for; My Profile page or the Logout page.
+And a Site Admin should see link options for; Add a Product page, Add a Blog Post page, Send a Newsletter page, My Profile page, and Logout page.
+  * The Navigation bar Should also contain a link/icon for the shopping cart.
+If a User has added a product to their shopping cart, the icon/link should show the total value of the current cart below the icon.
+If a user clicks on the cart icon, they should be taken to the shopping cart page.
+  * The Navigation bar should also contain a site logo at the center of the bar.
+When clicked, this link should take a user back to the homepage.

+ * ##### The Footer #####
+   * The site Footer should be accessible to all pages on the site.
+   * The Footer should include contact details with a link for a telephone and email address.
+When the email link is clicked, it should call the users default email appplication and open a draft email pre-populated with the sites email address.
+   * The Footer should contain a logo, which when clicked should bring a User back to the Homepage.
+   * The Footer should also contain a link the the Blog page, to the Newsletter subscription page, and the Newsletter unsubscribe page.

-* ##### The Homepage and linked pages/views; #####
+* ##### The Homepage #####
-  * It should have a navigation bar with individual links to the Registration and Login pages.
-The navigation bar should also be fixed to the top of the page view.
-  * The 'hero' carousel banners at the top of the Homepage should include a link button linking to the Registration page.
+  * The Homepage should contain a hero banner section at the top of the page.
+This should contain marketing messagin as well as a Shop Now button.
+When clicked, the Shop Now button should take a User back to a page listing all products in the store.
+  * The Homepage should contain a Best Sellers and a New Products section.
+Each section should dispaly a product image and a More Info button for each product in the section.
+If either the product image or More Infrobutton are clicked a User should be sent to the relevant Product Detail page.
-  * The 'Why Join' section should also contain a link button linking to the Registration page.
+  * The Homepage should also contain graphic banners promoting individual products.
+Each banner should contain a More Info button which when clicked brings a User to the relevant Product Page.

+* ##### The Category Listing Page #####
-  * The 'Our Leagues' section should contain a button linking a user to the current League Table page.
+  * The Category pages should contain a list of relevant prdouct cards.
+These cards will include an individual product image and a More Info button for each product.
+When clicked both the image and the button will take a User to the relevant Product Detail page.
-  * On completion and submission the Contact Form should send an email (cc'ing the user) to a CPC organiser using the EmailJS email service.
-  * The sponsor carousel banners in the 'Visit our Sponsor' section should be clickable and link a user to an external sponsor website, where that page opens in a new browser window/tab.
-  * The Current League page should have back buttons above and below the League Table container and link a user back to the Homepage.
+  * The Category page should also contain a Back to Top button at the bottom of a product list.
+When clicked this will bring a User back to the top of the Category product list.

+* ##### The Product Detail Page #####
+  * The Product Detail page should contain a product image which when clicked will open the image in a new browser tab.
+  * The Product Detail page should have a quantity input box with a '+' and '-' link on either side of it.
+When eith link is clicked the quantity number will increment or decrement.
+  * The Product Detail page should contain a sizes dropdown box for items which have sizes as an attribute.
+A User can sleect their desired size by cliking on the dropdown.
-  * The Login page should have back buttons above and below the Log In form container and link a user back to the Homepage.
+  * The Product Detail page should have an Add To Cart button.
+When clicked, the product with the specified quantity and/or size will be added to the shopping cart.
-  * The Registration page should have back buttons above and below the Registration Form container and link a user back to the Homepage.
+  * The Product Detail page should have a Continue Shopping button.
+When clicked, the User will be taken back to the All Products page.

-* ##### The Player Homepage and linked pages/views; #####
+* ##### The Blog Page #####
-  * Once a Player is logged in and is rerouted to their Player Homepage, the navigation bar should change and show individual links for; Home (Homepage), MyHome (Player Homepage), and Log Out (which reroutes a user to the Login page).
-  * The Player Homepage should have individual Bootstrap cards with clearly visible link buttons for each function a user can perform there.
-  * Each function listed on the Player Homepage should have its own page.
-  * Each of the function pages should have a 'Back' button positioned both below and above the content area, returning a Player to their Player Homepage.
-The function pages to be included are: 'My League Stats', 'Add Match Result', and 'Edit My Account'.
+  * The Blog page should contain a list of cards containing a title and small image for each published blog post.
+The card should also contain a View Post button.
+When any of the title, image, or button are clicked a User will be taken to the relevant Blog Detail page.
+  * The Blog page should also include a Back To Top button at the bottom of the page.
+When clicked a User should be taken to the top of the list of blog posts.

-* ##### The Admin Homepage and linked pages/views; #####
+* ##### The Blog Detail Page #####
-  * If a Player is also an Admin, and once that Player is logged in and is rerouted to their Player Homepage, the navigation bar should change and show individual links for; Home (Homepage), MyHome (Player Homepage), Admin (Admin Homepage) and Log Out (which should reroute a user to the Login page).
-  * The Admin Homepage should have individual Bootstrap cards with clearly visible link buttons for each function a user can perform there.
-  * Each function listed on the Admin Homepage should have its own page.
-  * Each of the function pages should have a 'Back' button positioned both below and above the content area, returning an Admin to their Player Homepage.
-The function pages to be included are: 'Add League', 'Add Player', and 'Edit League'.
+  * The Blog Detail page should include a Back button at the bottom of the post.

 #### Information Architecture: ####